alchemyplatform/aa-sdk/site/guides/send-user-operation.md

 :::tip Note:

 You can combine steps 1. and 2. using our helpful factory method, as shown below.
-Notice that is :
+Notice that there are far fewer inputs to consider by default:

 <<< @/snippets/provider.ts